-The best advice for driving in fog is don't.
+The best advice is do not drive in fog.
 It is preferable that you pull off the road into a rest area or truck stop until visibility is better.
 If you must drive, be sure to consider the following:

-Obey all fog-related warning signs.

-Slow down before you enter fog.

-Use low-beam headlights and fog lights for best visibility even in daytime, and be alert for other drivers who may have forgotten to turn on their lights.

-Turn on your 4-way flashers.
-This will give vehicles approaching you from behind a quicker opportunity to notice your vehicle.

-Watch for vehicles on the side of the roadway.
+- Obey all fog-related warning signs. - Slow down before you enter fog. - Use low-beam headlights and fog lights for best visibility even in daytime, and be alert for other drivers who may have forgotten to turn on their lights. - Turn on your 4-way flashers.
+This will give vehicles approaching you from behind a quicker opportunity to notice your vehicle. - Watch for vehicles on the side of the roadway.
 Seeing taillights or headlights in front of you may not be a true indication of where the road is ahead of you.
-The vehicle may not be on the road at all.

-Use roadside highway reflectors as guides to determine how the road may curve ahead of you.

-Listen for traffic you cannot see.

-Avoid passing other vehicles.

-Don't stop along the side of the road, unless absolutely necessary.
+The vehicle may not be on the road at all. - Use roadside highway reflectors as guides to determine how the road may curve ahead of you. - · Listen for traffic you cannot see. - Avoid passing other vehicles. - Do not stop along the side of the road, unless absolutely necessary.